* MUSIC SAVES NEWS *

 In 2010, everything started to change.
 Kevin and I got divorced, which put a financial strain on the business.
 Shortly after, I started to develop a series of health problems.
 This led to several years of doctors, testing, drugs, side effects, surgery, chronic pain, memory loss, and depression.
 It became increasingly harder for me to run the business on my own.
 I simply did not have the same level of energy and focus I started with.
 Some big changes started to occur in the music industry, as well, making it even more challenging for me to keep up.
 Business declined, and bills started to pile up.
 Our sales declined every year for the next 7 years.

-I opened the web store this year with the hopes of saving MUSIC SAVES.
+I opened the web store in 2018 with the hopes of saving MUSIC SAVES.
 It has been easier for me to manage, I’ve been able to take better care of myself, I feel like I’ve gotten my life back, and I’ve been available to my aging parents.
-On the flip side, this year has been extremely stressful financially.
-The web store simply is not generating enough revenue to sustain the business.
+On the flip side, 2018 became extremely stressful financially.
+The web store simply has not been generating enough revenue to sustain the business, or catch up on accumulating bills.
 I’ve taken on even more debt.
-I’ve hoped for so many years that things would get better, but the current situation has forced me to finally give up that hope, and let go of MUSIC SAVES record store.
+I’ve hoped for so many years that things would get better, but the current situation has forced me to finally give up that hope, and let go of MUSIC SAVES as a record store.

 I will be selling almost everything I can from the store in an effort to pay off as much of our debt as possible.
 This includes: music, fixtures, displays, equipment, posters, our sign (NO CATS), among other things.
-There will also be at least one fundraiser next year.
+There will also be at least 4 fundraisers in 2019.

-MUSIC SAVES will keep its website and social media presence, and I will introduce MUSIC SAVES 2.0 next month, at the beginning of 2019.
+MUSIC SAVES will keep its website and social media presence, and I will introduce MUSIC SAVES 2.0 when the time is right, in 2019.
 While I am definitely sad to say “goodbye” to the record store I put my heart and soul into the past 15 years, I am looking forward to a new beginning that will hopefully keep the name MUSIC SAVES alive.
 I named the store, and designed its logo.
 It has been my baby all this time.

-I want all of you who have supported my business over the years (especially the web store this year) to know how grateful I am.
+I want all of you who have supported my business over the years (especially the web store since it launched) to know how grateful I am.
 I am truly grateful.
 Thank you for not just buying music, but coming to events, introducing friends and family to the store, giving us great reviews, voting for us, and becoming my friends.
 This record store changed me, and changed my life, and I will never forget any of it.